Medically Reviewed by Dr. Majid Tanveer, DVM

 Specialized dental chews and treats contain ingredients that help break down plaque on the teeth and gums, reducing bad breath.

-You can make your dental chews and treats at home with ingredients like oatmeal, ground flaxseed, applesauce, peanut butter, honey, coconut oil, parsley, or plain yogurt.
+You can make your dental chews and treats at home with oatmeal, ground flaxseed, applesauce, peanut butter, honey, coconut oil, parsley, or plain yogurt.

 Be sure to include high-fiber ingredients in the recipe, as they help reduce plaque buildup by scraping away surface bacteria.